Colon Cancer Screening Tests Without the OuchPosted by Medicare Made Clear

 Colorectal cancer is cancer of the colon or rectum.
 Of cancers affecting both men and women, colorectal cancer is reported by the Centers for Disease Control and Prevention (CDC) as one of the top four types of cancers with high rates of new cancer cases reported per 100,000 people.
 This is why it’s important for men and women age 50 or older to get screened regularly.

 Screenings may help find polyps or other abnormalities before they turn into cancer.
 Screenings may also help find cancer is in its early stage.
 As unpleasant as the tests may be, it’s important to follow screening guidelines even if you aren’t considered to be at high risk for getting colorectal cancer.

-Medicare Part B covers several types of colorectal cancer screening tests for people ages 50 and older at no additional cost.
+Medicare covers several types of colorectal cancer screening tests including screening colonoscopies.

 Talk with your doctor about when to begin screening for colorectal cancer, what test might be right for you and how often you should be screened.

 For more information, explore MedicareMadeClear.com or contact the Medicare helpline 24 hours a day, seven days a week at 1-800-MEDICARE (1-800-633-4227), TTY 1-877-486-2048.